byuweb/byu_theme_drupal/README.md

 ## INSTALLATION
 1. Git clone (or download) and enable [Drupal Bootstrap](https://drupal.org/project/bootstrap).
-2. Git clone (or download) the byu_d8 theme, and enable it.
+2. Git clone (or download) the byu_theme theme, and enable it.
 3. There is a strong dependency for the BYU footer: Download the module Block Class https://www.drupal.org/project/block_class
 And enable it.
-4. Go to Appearance > Settings > BYU_D8.
+4. Go to Appearance > Settings > byu_theme.
 You will see settings similar to the byu2017_d7 theme.

 These sections each have several options.
 BYU FONTS